Pedrochem/WellThoughtTweets/README.md

 5. Go to the options page and enter your Google AI Studio API key.

 ## Usage
+1. Open the extension's options and input your Google AI Studio API Key.

-1. Open Twitter and watch as the extension ranks tweets in real-time.
+2. Open Twitter and watch as the extension ranks tweets in real-time.

 ## Development